cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 [Raspberry Pi](https://www.raspberrypi.com) has excellent documentation on how to setup and configure a Raspberry Pi.
 This post leans on the official documentation and focus on the parts that are essential to get up and running.

-> This is part 1 of 5 in a mini series where we will configure a headless Raspberry Pi 4 as an efficient home server, with an effective backup strategy, capable of hosting [Network Attached Storage (NAS)](https://en.wikipedia.org/wiki/Network-attached_storage), [TimeMachine](https://support.apple.com/en-gb/HT201250), [Plex Media Server](https://www.plex.tv) and [Homebridge](https://homebridge.io).
+> This is part 1 of 5 in a mini series where we will configure a headless Raspberry Pi 4 B as an efficient home server, with an effective backup strategy, capable of hosting [Network Attached Storage (NAS)](https://en.wikipedia.org/wiki/Network-attached_storage), [TimeMachine](https://support.apple.com/en-gb/HT201250), [Plex Media Server](https://www.plex.tv) and [Homebridge](https://homebridge.io).

 ### Prerequisites